serverless/serverless/docs/providers/aws/cli-reference/README.md

 # Serverless CLI Reference for AWS

-Welcome to the Serverless CLI Reference for AWS.
+Welcome to the Serverless Framework CLI Reference for AWS.
 Please select a section on the left to get started.

 If you have questions, join the [Slack community](https://serverless.com/slack) or [post over on the forums](https://forum.serverless.com/)